Romelium/dircat-rust/README.md

 ### Intelligent File Discovery & Remote Repository Support

-- **GitHub Folder API Integration (Fastest):** For any `github.com` URL pointing to a specific folder (e.g., `.../tree/main/src`), `dircat` uses the GitHub API to download only that folder's contents on-the-fly.
-This is extremely fast and avoids cloning large repositories.
 - **GitHub Folder/File API Integration (Fastest):** For any `github.com` URL pointing to a specific folder or file (e.g., `.../tree/main/src` or `.../blob/main/src/main.rs`), `dircat` uses the GitHub API to download only that content on-the-fly.
 This is extremely fast and avoids cloning large repositories.
   - To access private repositories or avoid API rate limits, set a `GITHUB_TOKEN` environment variable with a [Personal Access Token](https://github.com/settings/tokens) that has `repo` scope.
   - **Automatic Fallback:** If the GitHub API returns a rate limit error (HTTP 403), `dircat` will automatically fall back to performing a full `git clone` of the repository and then process the specified folder.
 A warning will be displayed when this occurs.